 Rightway Consulting is an OSHA compliance consulting company that educates businesses listed under General Industry, safe practices in the workplace.
-I, Samantha Isom am an image-maker (Photographer/DP/Director) with 30 years in the commercial photo/video world.
-I partnered with the founder of Rightway Consulting to provide information in order to help us in the production industry, build a safer work environment amidst the COVID-19 pandemic.
+I, Samantha Isom am an image-maker (Photographer/) with 30 years in the photo/video business.
+I partnered with John Cordes, the founder of Rightway Consulting to provide information in order to help us in the production industry, build a safer work environment amidst the COVID-19 pandemic.
 Your instructor, John Cordes, is an OSHA Authorized Outreach Safety Trainer for General Industry and an active member of the National Safety Council (NSC) with over 20 years of overall experience and a solid 11 years focusing on I.C.
 (Infection Control).

 John and I have built a training course culminating with a certificate of course completion, to help us make our sets safer.
 This course teaches the basics of infection control and specifically as it relates to COVID-19.
-Counties and states have begun releasing their protocols for reopening.
-This changes daily, so please check with your local film office or state to keep updated on their guidelines and to check if there are any mandates (laws) required for our industry.
+Counties and states each have their own protocols for production.
+This can evolve regularly, so please check with your local film office or state to keep updated on their guidelines and to check if there are any mandates (laws) required for our industry.

 Some of the topics covered are:

 - Epidemiology of this current strain of Coronavirus 2 (COVID-19)